animesh21/animesh21.github.io/_posts/2018-12-16-why-test-driven-development.markdown

 Let's get back to the basics and recall our basic goals while we're writing code:
-1. It should be correct, today and in the unknown future
+1. The code should be correct, today and in the unknown future
-2. It should be readable to other programmers as well as future *You*
+2. The code should be readable for other programmers as well as future *You*
-3. It should be extensible i.e. ready to incorporate new changes without a re-write
+3. The code should be extensible i.e. ready to incorporate new changes without a re-write

 <h4> Goal #1</h4>